vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 For example, He used Noah to warn the world about the flood {% rf '2 Peter 2:5' %}, while Jeremiah warned Israel about their 70-year captivity in Babylon {% rf 'Jeremiah 25:11' %}.
 Regarding the coming of the Messiah, Isaiah announced that Jesus would would be born of a virgin {% rf 'Isaiah 7:14' %}, Micah said He would be born in Bethlehem {% rf 'Micah 5:2' %}, and Daniel prophesied that He would be “cut off” or killed {% rf 'Daniel 9:26' %}.
 Later, God used John the Baptist to announce that His coming was near {% rf 'John 1:23-27' %}.
 After Jesus’ ascension, Paul announced that Jesus would return a second time {% rf '1 Thessalonians 4:16-17' %}, and given the importance of His return, we can expect the gift of prophecy to be evident again in the last days to warn and prepare the world.

-## What warning did Jesus give about prophets?
+## What did Jesus warn about prophets?

 > And *many false prophets shall rise, and shall deceive many*.
 And because iniquity shall abound, the love of many shall wax cold. … For there shall *arise false Christs, and false prophets*, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.
 {% ct 'Matthew 24:11, 24' %}

 Jesus said there will be many false prophets in the last days deceiving people with signs and wonders.
 The working of miracles, therefore, is not sufficient evidence of a genuine prophet {% rf 'Revelation 13:13-14; 16:14' %}.
 But it’s important to note that Jesus did not say that all prophets will be false ones.
 Since He warned about false ones, there must be genuine ones too.

-## What false prophets are condemned in the Bible?
+## Which false prophets are condemned?

 > There shall not be found among you anyone who makes his son or his daughter pass through the fire, or one *who practices witchcraft, or a soothsayer, or one who interprets omens, or a sorcerer, or one who conjures spells, or a medium, or a spiritist, or one who calls up the dead*.
 For all who do these things are an abomination to the Lord, and because of these abominations the Lord your God drives them out from before you
 {% ct 'Deuteronomy 18:10-12, NKJV' %}